 Replacing Pain with a Plan

 (To all friends and family members who want to help?
-In two weeks I’ll post “How to support your friend/family while they are reeling from a break-up.”
-Stay tuned!)
+I posted “How to support your friend/family while they are reeling from a break-up.” check it out.)

 1. A New Normal.

 Acknowledge things will not be the same.
 You have a “new normal”.
 Before your separation or divorce, holidays or family gatherings were probably full of traditions.
 And your significant other was usually a part of the festivities.

 Acknowledging that you have a new normal is a big head-start to healthy recovery.